SeanDS/dcc/README.md

 - Extraction of attachment descriptions and URLs

 ## Prerequisites
-Access to the DCC requires LIGO.org ("albert.einstein") credentials.
+Access to the DCC requires [ligo.org](https://my.ligo.org/) ("albert.einstein") credentials.
 You only get these if you're part of the LIGO Scientific Collaboration.
-The tools may work with the public DCC without these credentials, but this has not been tested and support for it not a primary concern.
+The tool may eventually work with the public DCC without these credentials, but this is not a primary aim for the time being.

 You also need the following system requirements:
 - Python 3.8 or later